TheSilvered/nest/docs/c_api/c_api-runtime_stack.md

 **Returns:**

-true on sccess and false on falure.
+`true` on success and `false` on failure.
 The error is not always set.

 ---